 1. John is set up as a project resource in TekStack.

-Resource's linked roles - each has an associated cost for time entry invoicing.
+Resource's linked roles - each has an associated role cost for budgeting and a price book cost for time entry invoicing.

 Resource's cost - the resource's salary by the hour: